The Coders Guild

 KRSuccess CriterionTargetOwner

-2.1 Sales conversation data lost2.2 Front-load ops info from biz dev2.3 Employers asked same questions twice2.5 Lead data needs manual enrichment
+2.1 Sales conversation data lost2.2 Front-load ops info from biz dev2.3 Employers asked same questions twice

-KR3Average days from first contact to disqualified Below 5 daysFrancesca
+KR2Average days from first contact to disqualification of sales qualified leadsUnder 2 working daysFrancesca

 1.1 Self-service skills gap assessment3.3 No structured qualification process